Skip to content

 source ${PYVENV_ROOT}/bin/activate

-mkdir -p ${PYVENV_ROOT}/repos
+mkdir -p ${PYVENV_ROOT}/wheels

-cd ${PYVENV_ROOT}/repos
+cd ${PYVENV_ROOT}/wheels

-python -m pip install -e mlperf-logging
+python -m pip install --no-build-isolation *

-python -m pip install git+https://github.com/ildoonet/pytorch-gradual-warmup-lr.git
+python -m pip install --no-build-isolation *

 deactivate